Kevy42/Not-A-Better-Anduril/README.md

 3. Download the hex file from the [Releases section](https://github.com/Kevy42/Not-A-Better-Anduril/releases)

 Now that you're all set, we can finally start flashing!
-Now, we can do this the really easy, half easy, or very hard way (cough cough using Shitdows cough cough).
-Personally recommend Linux for obvious reasons, and firing up a VM nowadays only takes like an hour, so i don't wanna see any wining..
-OK?
+This can be done the the really easy, half easy, or very hard way (using Windows).
+Personally recommend Linux for obvious reasons, and firing up a VM nowadays only takes like an hour.

 ### Linux

 1. Install required packages
-        `sudo apt-get install avrdude avrdude-doc -y`
+        `sudo apt install avrdude avrdude-doc -y`

 2. Connect the flashing kit to your computer and light.